 Neurons and Neurotransmitters

-In normal operation, the brain release the chemical dopamine in response to events and emotions.
-Dopamine is then taken up by nerve cells in the brain that have specialized dopamine receptors, which process the chemical and produce feelings of pleasure.
+In normal operation, the brain releases the chemical, dopamine, in response to events and emotions.
+Nerve cells, or neurons, with specialized dopamine receptors take the dopamine.
+These receptors process the chemical and produce feelings of pleasure.
 Once the dopamine has been processed, it is usually transmitted back to the place in the brain where it was generated, where it can be released again later when needed.

 When you use crack, however, the drug causes the dopamine to be released in one big flood, resulting in a massive euphoric wave.
 Unfortunately, the natural re-uptake process of the dopamine is blocked by the crack, resulting in a longer euphoria (of a few minutes as opposed to a few seconds naturally).
 This blockage of dopamine uptake can take some time to clear out, and until it happens, a user will feel depressed and lethargic.
 Therefore, addicts will rely upon crack to get those feelings of pleasure back, repeating the vicious cycle over and over again.

 The core of the Canyon’s crack treatment program is to help you develop a positive relationship with yourself.
 To aid in this journey of recovery and self-rediscovery, a variety of therapies are employed by the our therapists and medical professionals, all of whom are dedicated to helping you turn your life around.
-If you or a loved one is struggling with crack abuse or addiction, call us today to find out how we can help.
+If you or a loved one is struggling with crack abuse or addiction, call us today at our toll-free helpline to find out how we can help.
+Our admissions coordinators are available 24 hours a day and can even check your insurance coverage for you to see what benefits you are entitled to.
+Please call today.